ZijianWang-ZW/zijianwang-zw.github.io/_pages/about.md

 Research Interests
 ======
-**Graph in BIM.** We, the CBIM Technion research team, explore what the next generation of BIM is.
+**AI in BIM Graph.** We, the CBIM Technion research team, explore what the next generation of BIM is.
 Our answer is Cloud-based BIM (CBIM).
 My research is to test the most fundamental framework and techniques of CBIM -- graph representation of BIM models and semantic enrichment for BIM graphs.
 From a BIM view, my work is to explore all possible AI techniques to enrich BIM semantics, including inferring implicit BIM objects, BIM relationships, and across-domain BIM links.
 From a computer science view, I am dealing with graph node classification, single graph link prediction, multiple graph link prediction tasks by using graph neural networks (GNN), deep learning, and machine learning.